 If your company continues the activities of another company, the R&D Declarations issued to that other company may in some instances be taken into account when determining the start-up status of your company.
 This is determined by the ownership structure of your company.

-The following examples explain the meaning of 'continuation' in more detail.
+The examples in the next text boxes explain the meaning of 'continuation' in more detail.